-Of course, your photographer can do some creative in-camera cropping to minimize the damage, but you really don’t want to limit his options.
-Moments are fleeting, and when he sees a nice photo op, he wants to nail it right then.
+Of course, your photographers can do some creative in-camera cropping to mitigate the damage, but you really don’t want to limit their options.
+Moments are fleeting, and when they see a nice photo op, they want to nail it right then.
 A fraction of a second to realign and crop out unwanted background debris could be all it takes to ruin that perfect shot.

-On a similar note, it will be easier for your photographer to do his best work if the room you’re getting ready in isn’t overcrowded with people.
-If he’s stepping over bridesmaids and turning around to say “excuse me” every two seconds, he’ll inevitably miss important shots.
+On a similar note, it will be easier for your photographers to do their best work if the room you’re getting ready in isn’t overcrowded with people.
+If they’re stepping over bridesmaids and turning around to say “excuse me” every two seconds, they’ll inevitably miss important shots.
 Make sure your room is large enough to comfortably accommodate everyone you want present for this portion of the day.
 And if it’s not, then consider making some roster cuts.

 2) Hold the kiss.

 While on the topic of the kiss, here’s a little bonus item that most people don’t think about.
-Your kiss photos will be a lot better if your officiant steps out of the way after saying, “You may kiss the bride.”
+Your kiss photos will be a lot better if your officiant steps out of the way before you lean in to smooch.

 Some officiants already know to do this, but many do not.
-Clearing this up ahead of time is the best course of action, and it’s the kind of request that holds significantly more weight coming from the bride and groom than it does coming from the photographer.
+Clearing this up ahead of time is the best course of action, and it’s the kind of request that holds significantly more weight coming from the couple getting married than it does coming from the photographer.
 Just a step or two in either direction will suffice.
 You’ll thank yourself later.

 3) Tell important guests to stick around after the ceremony.

 I know that sprinting to the bar is a tempting proposition at this point in the wedding day, but if you want family members and close friends included in your formal portraits, you should tell them ahead of time that they’ll need to hang out for a bit after your ceremony has ended.
 This goes for the bridal party, too.
-Wedding photographers are proficient cat-herders, but 1) if they’re running around the venue grounds, trying to round people up, you’re going to lose valuable shooting time and 2) you’d really rather have your photographer(s) using this time to concentrate on lighting and composition.
+Wedding photographers are proficient cat-herders, but 1) if they’re running around the venue grounds rounding people up, you’re going to lose valuable shooting time and 2) you’d really rather have your photographers using this time to concentrate on lighting and composition.

-On the flip side of this coin, explicitly directing your other guests to the cocktail hour after the ceremony helps with the herding.
+On the flip side of this coin, explicitly directing the wedding guests that will not be included in formal photos to go to the cocktail hour will help with the herding.
 Otherwise, you’ll lose more valuable photo time, particularly if your photographer has to wait until each one of these individuals has taken their own picture of each group with their smart phones, iPads, etc. This is definitely another request that has more weight coming from the newlyweds than from the photographer.

 5) Call out any special details.

-I know what you’re thinking here, too.
-“Shouldn’t you be doing this without me having to tell you?”
-Absolutely.
-However, the hustle and bustle of a busy wedding day combined with scheduling constraints can be prohibitive and there will inevitably be times when your photographer has to perform triage on his subjects.
+The hustle and bustle of a busy wedding day combined with scheduling constraints can be prohibitive and there will inevitably be times when your photographers have to perform triage on their subjects.
 So if your fiancé spent a year of his life folding 1,000 origami cranes for an awesome reception centerpiece, why not tell your photographer about it ahead of time?